adisembiring/aws-saa-preps/10-app.md

     - Splunk

 # Athena
+Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
-Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL
+Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL.
+With a few actions in the AWS Management Console, you can point Athena at your data stored in Amazon S3 and begin using standard SQL to run ad-hoc queries and get results in seconds.

 # AWS Resource  Name
 Amazon Resource Names (ARNs) uniquely identify AWS resources.
 We require an ARN when you need to specify a resource unambiguously across all of AWS, such as in IAM policies, Amazon Relational Database Service (Amazon RDS) tags, and API calls.